custom-cards/upcoming-media-card/README.md

 * Poster and Fan Art views
 * All text can have its contents, color, and size customized.
 * Most design elements can be hidden or have color changed.
-* 12 or 24 hour display for times.
+* 12 or 24 hour display for times and month/day or day/month for dates.
-* Anything beyond a week will display the date.
+* Anything beyond a week will display the date, otherwise day of week shown.
 * Indicator if file has already been downloaded with color customization.
 * Can limit the number of episodes/movies shown.
 * Uses responsive design to scale elegantly